-There are a number of ways that you can make money from discovering vulnerabilities.
+There are several ways that you can make money from discovering vulnerabilities.

 - You can disclose the vulnerability to the software or hardware vendor.
 Many companies offer a “Bug Bounty” program where they pay for such discoveries.
-This is the “White Hat” thing to do.
+It is the “White Hat” thing to do.

 - You can sell the exploit on the black market.
-The exploit will certainly be used for nefarious purposes and you are likely to be criminally liable for any bad things that happen.
+If you do this, your exploit will undoubtedly be used for nefarious purposes, and you are likely to be criminally liable for any bad things that happen.
 But such “black hat” buyers are likely to pay the highest dollar for exploits.

 - You can sell the vulnerability to Zerodium or a similar organization.
-These companies are considered “grey hat”.
+These companies are “grey hat.”

 For example, if you find a way to penetrate a newer iPhone, you can certainly sell the hack to Zerodium for a nifty 7 figure sum.